Clergy & Staff

 Our Staff

-Alissa Okrent – Director of Education
+Aviva Okrent – Director of Education

-Alissa has been a Jewish educator for over 27 years, serving as the principal of Temple Shalom in Succasunna, NJ, for the last five years.
+Aviva has been a Jewish educator for over 27 years, serving as the principal of Temple Shalom in Succasunna, NJ, for the last five years.
 Over the years, she has taught every grade level, from kindergarten through high school, utilizing an array of established Jewish curriculums.
-During her tenure as principal, Alissa created a Madrichim program for classroom support, introduced virtual learning to support classroom activities before COVID forced other religious schools to do the same, established regular communication vehicles with faculty and parents, and was recognized as an outstanding mentor.
+During her tenure as principal, Aviva created a Madrichim program for classroom support, introduced virtual learning to support classroom activities before COVID forced other religious schools to do the same, established regular communication vehicles with faculty and parents, and was recognized as an outstanding mentor.

-Alissa can be reached via email Principal@TempleBethTikvahNJ.org
+Aviva can be reached via email Principal@TempleBethTikvahNJ.org

 Dawn Toussas—Events Coordinator: specialevents@TempleBethTikvahNJ.org